World-In-World/world-in-world/README.md

   <a href="https://github.com/World-In-World/world-in-world" target="_blank"><img src="https://img.shields.io/badge/GitHub-Repo-darkgray?style=flat&logo=github" alt="GitHub badge"></a>
 </div>

-World-in-World is a unified **closed-loop** benchmark and toolkit for evaluating **visual world models (WMs)** by their **embodied utility** rather than image/video visuals alone.
-World-in-World provides (1) a unified online planning strategy that works with different WMs, (2) a unified action API that adapts to text, viewpoint, and low-level controls, and (3) a suite of tasks spanning Active Recognition (AR), Active Embodied QA (A-EQA), Image-Goal Navigation (ImageNav), and Robotic Manipulation.
+World-in-World is a unified **closed-loop** benchmark and toolkit for evaluating **visual world models (WMs)** by their **embodied utility** rather than only image or video appearance.
+World-in-World provides: (1) a unified online planning strategy that works with different WMs, (2) a unified action API that adapts to text, viewpoint, and low‑level controls, and (3) a task suite covering Active Recognition (AR), Active Embodied QA (A‑EQA), Image‑Goal Navigation (IGNav), and Robotic Manipulation.

 ---

 ## 📰 News
-- **2025-10-17**: Preprint released on arXiv.
+- **2025-10-20**: Preprint released on arXiv.
 Landing page and repository initialized.

 ---